 In short, no matter what view one takes of the question of NATO enlargement, the problem ultimately comes back to Russia’s view of its own national identity and role in the world.

 Russia must change

 This is not impossible to change.
 Twentieth-century France was twice invaded by Germany, once defeated and lost its colonial empire thereafter, yet it regained its self-confidence.
-So did the United States after losing in Vietnam.
+So did the United States after losing the war in Vietnam.

-Russia could do the same.
+Why can’t Russia do the same?

 Those in the West who care about the country should not confirm Russia’s prejudices.
 They should encourage it to do better.